Eskender-B/roi-tanh/README.md

 # roi-tanh
-Face Parsing with RoI Tanh-Warping
+This is a pytorch implementation of [Face Parsing with RoI Tanh-Warping](https://arxiv.org/abs/1906.01342) paper